List of primary state highways serving Virginia state institutions: SR 315

 State Route 315 is the designation for the access road into the Virginia Museum of Fine Arts in the City of Richmond.
 It is located off of SR 161.

 SR 317

 State Route 317 was the designation for the access road into the Blue Ridge Sanatorium in the City of Charlottesville.
 It connected the sanatorium with SR 20.
 It was first commissioned in July 1932, and was decommissioned in April 2002.

 SR 318

 State Route 318 is the designation for the access road to the Virginia State Capitol from Ninth Street in the City of Richmond.
-Because of the nature of the building it accesses, one needed to have a proper pass to drive on this road until December 2019, when the road was slightly extended to cover four nearby publicly-accessible roads.
+Because of the nature of the building it accesses, one needed to have a proper pass to drive on this road until December 2019, when the designation was slightly extended to cover four nearby publicly-accessible roads.
 It is unknown when this road was first commissioned, but it may have been as early as 1941.